All ArticlesThings To Do

 • A camera or phone — you'll want photos

-Torrey Pines State Natural Reserve, located just north of La Jolla between La Jolla and Del Mar, is the more famous San Diego hiking destination — and for good reason.
-But it requires a drive, a parking fee, and a bigger time commitment.
+People often ask me which to do, so here's my honest take.
+Torrey Pines State Natural Reserve, just north of La Jolla, is the more famous hike — and it's fantastic — but it means a drive, a parking fee, and a bigger time commitment.

-The Coast Walk Trail, by contrast, is right in the heart of La Jolla Cove.
-It's free, faster, and arguably more scenic in a different way — trading pine forests and sandstone bluffs for cliffside ocean panoramas.
-If you only have an hour in La Jolla, the Coast Walk Trail wins.
+The Coast Walk Trail is right in the heart of La Jolla Cove.
+It's free, faster, and scenic in its own way — trading Torrey's pine forest and sandstone bluffs for straight-up cliffside ocean panoramas.
+If you've only got an hour, Coast Walk wins.
+The good news is you can easily fit both into one day.

-• Sunny Jim's Sea Cave — The only land-accessible sea cave in California (accessed via the Cave Store)
+• Sunny Jim's Sea Cave — the only land-accessible sea cave in California, reached through the Cave Store

-• La Jolla Tide Pools — Best explored at low tide
+• La Jolla Tide Pools — best at low tide

-• Ellen Browning Scripps Park — Picnic-worthy oceanfront park
+• Ellen Browning Scripps Park — a picnic-perfect oceanfront green

-• Downtown La Jolla — Shops, restaurants, and cafes within walking distance
+• Downtown La Jolla — shops, restaurants, and cafes all within walking distance

 Looking for more San Diego coastal hikes?
 Check out our Guy Fleming Trail guide at Torrey Pines or browse more La Jolla features.